Notable Properties of Specific Numbers

 1.76×1067 is much higher than needed for the original "unequal to" version of the question.
 It is also not a correct answer to the "greater than" version of the question.

 Regarding the second and much stronger "greater than" formulation of the question, it is clear that 1.76×1067 is nowhere near big enough, as plenty of people have thought of googol and googolplex both of which are larger.
 Padilla himself mentions Graham's number apparently without realising that the answer to his problem would need to be larger than that.
-(He goes off the rails in his estimate by proposing that numbers people have thought of can be realistically modeled by a power-law distribution ignoring outliers, citing Dorogovstev et al. [190] and extrapolating one of their trend lines until it is close enough to the asymptote).
+(The answer 1.76×1067 is arrived at after proposing that the numbers people have thought of can be realistically modeled by a power-law distribution ignoring outliers, citing Dorogovstev et al. [190] and extrapolating one of their trend lines until it is close enough to the asymptote; and in this case ignoring outliers causes googolplex et al. to be ignored.)

 More to the point, the task of thinking of something larger than anything anyone else has thought of is equivalent to winning a "world champion largest number contest".
 This is a task for the likes of Agustín Rayo and others who can handle formal logic, set theory, propositional calculus, Gödel numbering, and the like.
 "Googologists" continually try to formulate larger numbers building on Rayo's work and other similar results; most are only trivially larger, and among the good candidates it is hard to know which are well-formulated and which of those is largest.
 At any given moment there is only one person who presently holds the record for thinking of the largest (finite) integer, and it is very unlikely to be me or you.